caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ### Command Line Arguments

-There are two command line arguments supported during development.
+There are a command line argument supported during development.
-To use them, run: npm start -- --<flag>
+To use it, run: npm start -- --hot
-The possible flags are:
-`hot`, use this flag for the hot module replacement feature `sourcemaps`, use this to enable source maps.
-It also enables the webpack compilation error overlay in the browser
+Use this flag for the hot module replacement feature

 ### `npm test` or `npm t`